Manage passwords in Internet Explorer 10 using Credential Manager

 Web Credentials in Credential Manager

-In Windows 8, the Credential Manager stores one more type of credential, called as the Web Credentials, apart from the Windows Credentials, called Windows Vault in Windows 7.
-Web Credentials helps Internet Explorer 10 to store your web passwords securely.
-The Credential Manager manages your credentials using the Credential Locker service, which creates and maintains a secure storage area on the local computer that stores user names and passwords the user saved from websites and Windows 8 apps.
+Web Credentials helps Internet Explorer to store your web passwords securely.
+The Credential Manager manages your credentials using the Credential Locker service, which creates and maintains a secure storage area on the local computer that stores user names and passwords the user saved from websites and Windows apps.

 Once done, the password will be exposed.
 If you want, you can also remove the stored password/s by clicking on Remove.

-Go here if you are looking for free password managers for Windows.
+Go here if your Credential Manager is not working properly in Windows and here if you are looking for free password managers for Windows.

 Like to have the option to save and or print my web Credentials mainly for of site security, Is this possible?